ltgoslo/simple_elmo/README.md

 if it is not found, the first existing file with the `.hdf5` extension will be used);
 - `options.json`, description of the model architecture in JSON;

-Optionally, one can also provide `vocab.txt`/`vocab.txt.gz`: a one-word-per-line vocabulary of words to be cached (as character id representations) before inference.
+One can also provide a `vocab.txt`/`vocab.txt.gz` file in the same directory: a one-word-per-line vocabulary of words to be cached (as character id representations) before inference.
 Even if it is not present at all, ELMo will still process all words normally.
 However, providing the vocabulary file can slightly increase inference speed when working with very large corpora (by reducing the amount of word to char ids conversions).

 ### Optional arguments
-- **top**: *bool, default False* if this parameter is set to True, only the top (last) layer of the model will be used;
-otherwise, the average of all 3 layers is produced.
 - **max_batch_size**: *integer, default 32*
       the maximum number of sentences/documents in a batch during inference;
       your input will be automatically split into chunks of the respective size;